awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 instead of adding permissions directly to the user.
 It is only recommended to do this when it applies to only a small number of users.

-- Open the AWS console for the MLSpace Account with a role that can modify IAM permissions
+- Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions
 - Search for and go to the IAM service
 - In the side-navigation click "Policies"
 - Search for the name of the user that should have access to the bucket